Andrei-Appelqvist/TDDI16-Assignments/Patterns/readme.txt

 This is a pattern recognition problem.
 Finds all lines that have 4 or more points on them.
-Run brute test with > ./brute < data/[textfiles with points, choose as big of input you want that is in data folder] \n
+Run brute test with > ./brute < data/[textfiles with points, choose as big of input you want that is in data folder]
 Example: > ./brute < data/input1600.txt
 I do not recommend larger than 3200 with brute it will take a long time.
-The optimized solution is : >./fast < data/input1600.txt \n
+The optimized solution is : >./fast < data/input1600.txt
 Go as high as you want with this one.
-Run times are listed below.\n ./fast < data/mystery10089.txt
+Run times are listed below.
+./fast < data/mystery10089.txt